All Training Courses

 eSIM Engineering (On-Demand)

-This course is a detailed technical description of eSIM technology and the new remote SIM provisioning specifications from GSMA covering M2M and Consumer applications.
-Starting from the role of the SIM, the course covers the transition of the SIM from the physical to the digital realm, the unique system architectures developed for both M2M and Consumer, a comprehensive view of the next evolution of eSIM, then a look at the future beyond that.
+The eSIM Engineering Training Course offered by Wray Castle provides a comprehensive technical overview of eSIM technology and the latest remote SIM provisioning specifications from GSMA.
+This course delves into the transition of the SIM from physical to digital realms, exploring unique system architectures for both M2M and Consumer applications.
+Participants will gain insights into the evolution of eSIM technology and a glimpse into the future developments in this field.
+Engineers, product managers, and other professionals seeking to implement eSIM-based products and services within their organizations will greatly benefit from this course.
+A general engineering background with some knowledge of GSM SIM technology is assumed, and a basic understanding of mobile networks would be advantageous.
+The course covers essential topics such as the introduction to eSIM, GSMA Consumer eSIM Specification, GSMA M2M eSIM Specification, enhancements in the Consumer eSIM Specification, and the future prospects of eSIM technology.
 This self-paced on-demand distance learning course features illustrated course books, videos, tests and full tutor support.
 Who would benefit The course is intended for engineers, product managers and other staff who are looking to prepare for or actively roll out eSIM-based products and services within their organisations.
 Prerequisites A general engineering background with some knowledge of GSM SIM technology is assumed.
 A basic understanding of mobile networks would be desirable.
 Topic Areas Include Introduction to eSIM GSMA Consumer eSIM Specification GSMA M2M eSIM Specification GSMA Consumer eSIM Specification Enhancements The Future of eSIM

 £1,815.00